-Community and Workplace Considerations:
+Community Considerations:

-- a) Provide training on CPR and AED use for your organizational leadership and individuals that are most often at the facility. - b) Regardless of the number of people trained and certified, all staff and appropriate volunteers, should receive annual education on sudden cardiac arrest and how to recognize a cardiac arrest, how to initiate the response team, and where the AEDs in the building are located.
+- a) Provide training on CPR and AED use for your organizational leadership and individuals that are most often at the facility. - b) Regardless of the number of people trained and certified, all staff (and volunteers when appropriate), should receive annual education on sudden cardiac arrest and how to recognize a cardiac arrest, how to initiate the response team, and where the AEDs in the building are located.

-Local Emergency Medical Services (EMS) Integration with the School Plan
+Local Emergency Medical Services (EMS) Integration with the Plan

-- 1) Provide a copy of this Cardiac Emergency Response Plan to local emergency response and dispatch agencies (e.g., the 9-1-1 response system), which may include local police and fire departments and local EMS. - 2) The development and implementation of the CERP shall be coordinated with the local EMS Agency, organization safety officials, on-site first responders, administrators, organizational leadership, athletic trainers, school nurses, and other members of the school or community medical team. - 3) Work with local emergency response agencies to 1) coordinate this Plan with the local emergency response system and 2) to inform local emergency response system of the number and location of on-site AEDs.
+- Provide a copy of this Plan to [or insert name of local EMS agency and dispatch agencies and end the sentence] local emergency response and dispatch agencies (e.g., the 9-1-1 response system), - which may include local police and fire departments and local Emergency Medical Services (EMS).
+The development and implementation of the Cardiac Emergency Response Plan shall be coordinated with the local EMS Agency, organization safety officials, on-site first responders, organization leadership, onsite medical staff, and/or community medical team [or insert name of local EMS agency]. - 3) Work with [or insert name of local EMS agency] local emergency response agencies to 1) coordinate this Plan with the local emergency response system and 2) to inform local emergency response system of the number and location of on-site AEDs.